 Many colleges want at least one student from each state.
 Many colleges increasingly are competing for the same under-represented minorities and students who are the first in their families to go to colleges.
 Student-athletes attend various summer programs at which they are evaluated and then ranked.
 And, if they pass muster, appear on a coach’s list.

 Honestly, if you are an “unhooked” white or Asian applicant from a major metropolitan area, there is a surplus of those students.
-If you’re female, the odds are much worse for you; e.g., last year, 3,700 males applied to Middlebury.
+If you’re female, the odds are much worse for you; e.g., last year, 3,745 males applied to Middlebury.
 Females?
-5,000.
+5,074.
 No really: Here is the datasheet.
 Take a look at page seven.

 If you live east of the Mississippi, the number of seats available have gone down to make room for dramatic increases in students from Texas, California and other countries.